devlup-labs/gymkhana_portal/README.md

 - An app called `Konnekt` to find/search people with a certain required skill set.
 ### Installation:
 Requirements:
-- Python 3 runtime
+- Python 3.6 runtime
-- Django 2.0.4
+- Django >= 2.1.6
-- Other dependencies in `requirements.txt`
+- Other dependencies in `Pipfile`

 Procedure:
 - Install [python](https://www.python.org/downloads/) in your environment(pre-installed on Ubuntu).